xiaogit00/musingsblog/content/notes/Data-manipulation-in-javascript.md

     return b[1]-a[1]
 })
 ```
-Sort takes a call back function, which iterates through each item in the array. `a` refers to the nth array, whilst `b` refers to the n+1th array.
+Sort takes a call back function, which iterates through each item in the array. `a` refers to the nth array item, whilst `b` refers to the n+1th array item.
 Here, what i am basically saying is that, take b[1] - a[1].
 If it is positive, b is sorted ahead of a.
 Under the hood, sort iterates through each item in the array, and uses compare function.
 Compare takes a-b If the result of compare function is negative, a is sorted before b.
 If it is postiive, b is sorted before a.

 And viola.
 Putting it all together, I get: